bigyan08/blog/README.md

 # Django example (run migrations)
 python manage.py migrate

-# Node.js example
-npm run migrate
-Run the development server:
+# Run the development server:
-# For Python (Django/Flask)
 python manage.py runserver

-# For Node.js
-npm start
 ```
 4. Access the website:
-Open your browser and go to http://127.0.0.1:8000 (for Django) or http://localhost:3000 (for Node.js).
+Open your browser and go to http://127.0.0.1:8000

 ## Live Demo
 You can view a live demo of the project at [https://blogwebapp-x7io.onrender.com/]